Skip down to main content

 • Posts should not contain footnotes or endnotes.

-• Posts must include hyperlinks to relevant legal sources and background information.
+• Posts can include hyperlinks to relevant legal sources and background information.
 Hyperlinks must link only to academic or respected news sources.

 • Posts should be clear, concise, and avoid excessive jargon.